-Cerebellar images can be normal due the CT limitations on the evaluation of posterior fossa.
-Nonetheless, complications like compression of the brain stem and obstructive hydrocephalus, when present, are identified on CT images and may guide for further investigation.
+Cerebellar images can be normal due to the limitations of CT in evaluation of the posterior fossa.
+Nonetheless, complications like compression of the brain stem and obstructive hydrocephalus, when present, are identified on CT images and may guide further investigation.

 Usually, the cerebellar hemispheres are symmetric.
 It may show a homogeneous mass effect due the cerebellar swelling 1,4.